Nonprofit Help Desk FAQ: Annual Filing Requirements

 There are certain annual filings that all nonprofits should have on their calendars.

 - Annual Federal Tax Filing.
 Also known as the Form 990 series, this is what you use to report to the IRS.
 Which version of the form you complete (990, 990-EZ, 990-N, 990-PF) will depend on the size and type of your organization, and all nonprofits, with the exception of churches and those that are very very small need to file.
-This is due on the 15th day of the 5th month after the end of your fiscal year – either November 15th or May 15th.
+This is due on the 15th day of the 5th month after the end of your fiscal year – usually either November 15th or May 15th.
 Read our blog post about the Form 990 series, and in addition to fees for filing late, failure to file for 3 consecutive years results in loss of tax-exemption.

 - Charitable Solicitations Reporting Requirements.
 A nonprofit that solicits contributions in Maine and does not meet certain exemption requirements must register annually by November 30 with the Office of Professional and Occupational Regulation as a charitable solicitor.
 Additionally, organizations that are not exempt must complete an Annual Fundraising Activity Report.
 Review MANP’s white paper on Fundraising and Charitable Solicitation to learn more.